 Downgrade Your iPhone 8

 You can’t downgrade your iPhone 8 or iPhone 8 Plus to iOS 10.
-You’re stuck with iOS 11.
-Apple’s also closed off previous versions of iOS 11.
+You’re stuck with iOS 11 as Apple’s also closed off previous versions of iOS 11.

-Apple’s no longer signing off on iOS 11.2.6 which means iPhone 8 and iPhone 8 Plus users running iOS 11.3 are stuck there until the company releases a new version of iOS 11.
+Apple is signing off on iOS 11.3.1 which means iPhone 8 and iPhone 8 Plus users running into problems with iOS 11.4 can try dropping down to the previous version.

 Downgrading isn’t a guaranteed way to solve problems, but its worked for many users in the past.
 If you’re new to the iPhone and iOS, take a look at our guide to downgrading iOS.